cklmercer/vue-stash/README.md

 }
 ```

-##### 4) By adding a 'store' option to our child components we can access reactive data from the store.
+##### 2) Add a "store" option to any child components that need to access data from the store.
+The store option is an array of keys/strings that match the names of properties in your store.
 ```
 Vue.component('user-card', {
     template: '<p>{{ user.name }}</p>',